28 Years of Clinical Experience

 What defines sexual abuse?

-- unwanted sexual activity, with perpetrators using force, making threats or taking advantage of victims not able to give.
+Sexual abuse is unwanted sexual activity with another person using force, making threats or taking advantage of victims not able to give consent.

 - Most victims and perpetrators know each other.

 - Immediate reactions to sexual abuse include shock, fear, or disbelief.

 - Long-term symptoms include anxiety, fear and post-traumatic stress disorder, etc